ITSSONAM-0/solar-system/README.md

 ## 🎨 Demo

 You can see the solar system in action by opening `index.html` in your browser.

-2  .Open index.html in your browser.
+- Open index.html in your browser.

-3. Interact with the UI panel:
+- Interact with the UI panel:
 - Adjust planet speeds using sliders.
 - Pause/Resume the animation.
 - Select a planet to focus the camera.